 MATA VAISHNO DEVI YATRA BY TRAIN:

-Destination Covered : Delhi - Jammu - Katra - Vaishnodevi Bhawan - Katra- Jammu - Delhi
+Destination Covered : Delhi - Katra - Vaishnodevi Bhawan - Katra - Delhi

-DAY 01: DELHI - JAMMU (BY OVERNIGHT TRAIN)
+DAY 01: DELHI - KATRA ( BY OVERNIGHT TRAIN)

-Evening transfer to railway station to board overnight train for Jammu.
+Evening transfer to railway station to board overnight train for Katra.
 Overnight in the train.

-DAY 02: JAMMU - KATRA - VAISHNODEVI BHAWAN
+DAY 02: ARRIVE KATRA – VAISHNODEVI BHAWAN - KATRA

-Arrive Jammu railway station, you are met and proceed to Katra by road.
-Arrive Katra in two hours, check in at hotel.
+Arrive at Katra railway station, you are met and transferred to your hotel.
+Check-in at the hotel.
 Start trekking up to Vaishnodevi Shrine for about 14 km.
 One can trek up to the Shrine if fitness permits, otherwise Pony or Palanquins are also available at an extra cost.
 Arrive at Vaishnodevi Bhawan.
 Wash and change before Mata Darshan.
-After Mata Vaishnodevi Darshan, proceed for Bhaironji Darshan, which is one and half km steep trek to abode Bhaironji.
+After Mata Vaishnodevi Darshan, proceed for Bhaironji Darshan, which is one and a half km steep trek to abode Bhaironji.
 Yatra said to have been uncompleted without Bhaironji darshan along with Mata Vaishno Devi.
 Start trekking down.

 MATA VAISHNO DEVI YATRA BY HELICOPTER